weathergard/labcoat/README.md

 ## Prefatory comment on performance
 Labcoat doesn't parse HTML, find, and then manipulate elements.
 It transforms one markup string into another, ignoring all but a narrowly specified set of labcoat elements (of which, more in due course).
 The remaining material is a subregular cousin of HTML, parsing of which is virtually instant.

-**Benchmark:** Given a 5kb document making heavy use of labcoat features, with both latin and roman numbering, and basic citation style, transpilation takes &approx;1 millisecond on a 2.2ghz Core i7 (node 5.x).
+**Benchmark:** Given a 5kb document making heavy use of labcoat features, with both latin and roman numbering, and APA citations, transpilation takes &approx;1 millisecond on a 2.2ghz Core i7 (node 5.x).

 <hr>